Japanese Ministry Leader, Auckland

 International Student Ministry Facilitator, Auckland Campuses

 Graeme has been a follower of Christ since 1972.
 His grounding in the faith came from the Lutheran church.
-He was discipled through the Navigators and worked on Navigator staff among working singles and Asian and Pacific students in the 1970s and 80s.
+He was discipled through The Navigators and later became a Navigator staff ministering among working singles as well as Asian and Pacific students in the 1970s and '80s.

-Since then he has worked as a secondary school teacher and guidance counsellor, as HR manager and PR Director for World Vision New Zealand and as a tertiary lecturer at Manukau Institute of Technology (MIT) and Southern Cross University in Auckland.
+Since then Graeme has worked as a secondary school teacher and guidance counsellor, as HR manager and PR Director for World Vision New Zealand and as a lecturer at various tertiary institutions in Auckland.
 He gained his PhD in 2012.

-He and Diane married in 1980 and now live in One Tree Hill, Auckland near their two married children, Matt and Kylie.
-So far, they have four grandchildren.
-Diane has a strong heritage in the Baptist church through the Finlay family, and the Navigators, and is now working for Faith for Families.
+Graeme and Diane married in 1980 and now live in One Tree Hill, Auckland near their two married children, Matt and Kylie.
+They have five grandchildren.
+Diane has a strong heritage in the Baptist church through the Finlay family, and The Navigators, and is now working for Fathers Who Dare Win.

 Japanese Ministry Worker, Auckland

+Chisa is married to Seitaro Yamakawa and they both live in Auckland.
 Please pray for Chisa as she shares her testimony of what God is doing in her life and in the lives of Japanese international students in New Zealand, as well as their impact as followers of Jesus when they return to Japan.
-If you are keen be a part of Chisa’s prayer and financial support team, please go to our Donate page to find out more.